jind11/MLHC19-CXR/README.md

 # MLHC19-CXR
 This is the code for the final project of course 6.S897/HST.956.
+We are a team of Lauren Clayberg, Webster Guan, and Di Jin.
+Our project is titled as "Multimodal Image-Text Models for Chest X-ray Classification".
+We proposed two methods: Embedding Networks for ImprovedClassification, and Text-Guided Attention Model, which are contained in separate folders.
+To use them, please refer to the readme file in the corresponding folders.